elgw/deconwolf/README.md

 however the tricky part is to find a good points spread function (PSF).

 ### PSF
 PSFs can be generate from ImageJ with a [plugin](http://bigwww.epfl.ch/algorithms/psfgenerator/).
-It the image has N slices, it is recommended that the PSF has 2xN+1 slices.
+If the image has N slices, it is recommended that the PSF has 2xN-1 slices.
 Unfortunately that will require a lot of memory and processing out of your machine.
+If the PSF is larger than required it will automatically be cropped.

 ## Notes
  * FFTW is self tuning and will perform some tuning every time it presented for a new problem size.
 The result of this tuning is called wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat` by deconwolf.
 Do not transfer that file to other machines and expect the tuning to take some time.